mooktakim/simple_json_schema_builder/README.md

 end
 ```

-The above code will serialize to the following JSON Schema:
+The above code will serialize `UserSchema.schema` to the following JSON Schema:

 ```json
 {